Sidney Weighell

-Sidney Weighell (pronounced "weal"; 31 March 1922 – 13 February 2002) was a British footballer, trade unionist and the General Secretary of the National Union of Railwaymen from 1975 to 1983.
+Sidney Weighell (31 March 1922 – 13 February 2002) was an English footballer, trade unionist and the General Secretary of the National Union of Railwaymen from 1975 to 1983.

 Early life

-He was born at 25 Gladstone Street, Northallerton, North Riding of Yorkshire in 1922 into a "Railway Family" (his father, Tom Weighell was a signalman, his grandfather Bill was a guard and his brother Maurice was a driver).
-He was educated at a Church of England school, which he left at 15 and became an apprentice mechanic.
+Weighell was born on 31 March 1922, in Northallerton, to a family of the rail industry; his father was signalman Tom Weighell, his grandfather Bill was a guard and his brother Maurice was a driver.
+He was educated at a Church of England school, which he left at age 15 and became an apprentice mechanic.